wearetheframers/frame-core-wip/docs/Architecture/core/frame/frame.md

 ## Overview

 The Frame component serves as the main interface for creating and managing Framer instances.
-It acts as the central hub for initializing and orchestrating the various components of the framework.
+It acts as the central hub for initializing and orchestrating the various components of the framework, providing a robust foundation for building advanced AI agents capable of multi-modal perception processing and collaborative work.

 ## Key Responsibilities

 - Initializing the framework with various API keys and configurations.
-- Creating individual Framers with specific roles and goals.
+- Creating individual Framers with specific roles, goals, and permissions.
-- Managing LLM services and model interactions.
-Note: DSPy does not support streaming mode.
+- Managing LLM services and model interactions, including support for local models.
-- Creating Framed groups for multi-agent coordination.
+- Creating Framed groups for multi-agent coordination and collaborative problem-solving.
-- Supporting a plugin system for extending functionality, including a marketplace for premium and community plugins.
+- Supporting an extensive plugin system for extending functionality, including a marketplace for premium and community plugins.
+- Handling multi-modal perceptions and integrating them into the decision-making process.
+- Managing layered memory systems for improved context understanding and entity relationships.

 ## Related Components